 For books chosen by the judges for the longlist, publishers will be asked to provide the original-language text; any finalist for which no original-language text is provided will be excluded from further consideration.

 Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who are unable to review electronic submissions.
-Postmark deadline for mailing printed submissions is May 4, 2020, but due to the situation around COVID-19 we understand that many publishers are utilizing a remote work model at present.
+The postmark deadline for mailing printed submissions is May 4, 2020, but due to the situation around COVID-19 we understand that many publishers are utilizing a remote work model at present.
 If it is possible to send physical copies to our judges by the postmark deadline publishers are encouraged to do so; if not, as soon after as is possible will be acceptable as well.

 We are honored to have Ilya Kaminsky, Lisa Katz, and Farid Matuk as the 2020 National Translation Award in Poetry judges!
 Learn more about them on our blog.

 The timeline for the 2020 NTA in Poetry is:

 January 13: Submissions open